-Enroll in a short-term medical plan to get you to 2021, or until a change in circumstances allows you to secure major medical health insurance.
+Enroll in a short-term medical plan to get you to the next year, or until a change in circumstances allows you to secure major medical health insurance.
 Though short-term health insurance plans are not compliant with Obamacare’s requirements, this coverage can offer some peace of mind.
 Should you wind up in the emergency room or need an unplanned surgery, it’s good to have help paying for covered medical expenses.

 4. You Qualify for a Special Enrollment Period but Are Waiting for Coverage to Begin